analytixncs/naviga-analytics-docs/docs/informer/informer-saved-functions.md

 - **Namespace:** naviga

 - **Description:** Returns the days between the passed Dates (start - end).
 If start date is greater than end date, then result will be negative days.
-If invalid or non date fields are passed, a zero will be returned.
+If fields passed cannot be converted to a valid date, undefined will be returned.

 - **Parameters:**